githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 - A GitHub account
 - Prior working knowledge of GitHub Actions
+- Organizational access to one of the supported CI/CD platforms below
 - Ability to execute the accompanying labs exercises within Codespaces

 As you'll learn from this module, you can use GitHub Actions Importer to plan and automatically migrate your CI/CD pipelines to GitHub Actions from these supported platforms below.